DataONEorg/rdataone/cran-comments.md

 * The resource map for a package is now sets the default name (sysmeta.fileName) based on the metadata pid (#195)

+* Unit tests have been modified to run faster.

 NEW FUNCTIONS

 * getMetadataMember() examines each DataObject in a DataPackage to determine if a metadata object has been added